2023: The Good, The Bad, The Surprising, & The Disappointing

 Mythic Quest

-The best sitcom no one talks about.
-Mythic Quest an absolute hidden gem of a comedy, and that's all I'm going to say.
-I'm just going to tease it because I want you to go watch it.
+The best sitcom no one’s talking about.
+Mythic Quest is an absolute hidden gem—clever, sharp, and genuinely hilarious.
+That’s all I’m going to say.
+I'm only going to tease it because I want you to go watch it.

 WORST